Foziyaam/SWIN-Transformer-and-CNN-for-Cervical-Cancer/README.md

 ---

 **Contact & Support**
-For questions or contributions, please raise an issue or pull request in the repository where this pipeline is hosted.
+For questions or contributions, please raise an issue or pull request in the repository.